basshelal/Waqti-Backend/src/uk/whitecrescent/timemanagementsystem/notes/notes.md

 Time blocks can be a range and not and exact number, for example a Time Block Range called "Short" can be user-defined to be between 10-30 minutes.
 This can then be set as a time based property of the Task.
 A Time Block can be defined using a natural time unit or even other Time Units, for example a "Full Pomodoro" could include 4 Units of "Pomodoro", which itself is defined using natural units.

 For any time we can use the new Java Time API in `java.time.*`

+### Todoist features:
+* Projects, like larger scale categories, similar to Lists or Boards in Trello, in a Project you have similar and related Tasks and they can all be viewed by date in the Main / Inbox Project
+* Labels are like custom categories or tags
+* Priority levels
+* Parent Tasks
+* Comments
+* Reminders
+* Tasks can be delegated to a later time, so instead of being failed they can age
+* All kinds of sorting, filtering and data analytics
+* Search feature

+Templates so this is like a Skeleton.

+Recurring Tasks

+Task Collections